kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 Default: 5

+### hcPeriod (int, optional) {#healthcheck-hcperiod}

+The time period by second to count the error and retry failure data point

+Default: 60

 ### hcRetryFailureCount (int, optional) {#healthcheck-hcretryfailurecount}

 The retry failure count to meet the unhealthy requirement, this is a sum for all output plugins in a defined HC_Period

 Default: 5

-### hcPeriod (int, optional) {#healthcheck-hcperiod}

-The time period by second to count the error and retry failure data point

-Default: 60

 ## InputTail

 InputTail defines FluentbitAgent tail input configuration The tail input plugin allows to monitor one or several text files.
 It has a similar behavior like tail -f shell command.

-### storage.type (string, optional) {#inputtail-storage.type}

-Specify the buffering mechanism to use.
-It can be memory or filesystem.

-Default: memory

 ### Buffer_Chunk_Size (string, optional) {#inputtail-buffer_chunk_size}